The Best Master in Management in Italy: Bocconi vs Politecnico di Milano vs LUISS

 Bocconi — the flagship brand

 Bocconi’s MSc in International Management is Italy’s highest-ranked and best-known business master — #13 FT, #10 QS — and the country’s only CEMS member, which opens the joint CEMS Master in International Management to its students.
 The two-year Milan programme is deliberately generalist, with specialised tracks spanning luxury and fashion, consulting, finance, sport management and entrepreneurship, and a recruiting pipeline to match.
-It is the most expensive of the three (€36,000) and the most test-driven, reporting an admitted GMAT range around 600–720.
+It is the most expensive of the three (about €37,000 over two years) and the most test-driven, reporting an admitted GMAT range around 600–720.
 Best for: applicants who want the top Italian brand, CEMS access and elite luxury/consulting/finance recruiting, and can fund a private programme.

 Politecnico di Milano — management engineering at remarkable value

 Politecnico’s MSc in Management Engineering is the distinctive one: a management degree built on the engineering and quantitative rigour of one of Europe’s leading technical universities, ranked #51 on the FT MiM table with a careers service the FT places #34 worldwide.
-As a public university, it charges income-based (ISEE) tuition — a few hundred euros for many EU students, and a maximum of about €3,893 a year (≈€7,786 total) for international students without economic benefit.
+As a public university, it charges income-based (ISEE) tuition — a few hundred euros for many EU students, and a maximum of about €3,943 a year (≈€7,886 total) for 2026/2027 for international students without economic benefit.
 There is no GMAT.
 Best for: analytically-minded applicants who want a STEM-flavoured management master in Milan at a fraction of private-school cost.

 LUISS — Rome’s triple-crown, no-GMAT option